justinrgarrard/world-of-naevis.net/docs/the_frontier/city_dwellers/devil_princes.md

 #### Existence

 Surface dwellers to-date have not encountered any of the Devil Princes.
 The prevailing view among scholars is that they are simply a fiction invented by primitive City creatures.

+---

+***Berith***

+> _One of the nine mythical Devil Princes.
+Berith is described as a towering giant, a cloud of flies, and a floating torso the size of a building.
+Its followers revere it with equal parts fanatical devotion and fear.
+Of the Princes, Berith has a reputation for being the most strict about adherence to laws and rules.
+It is capable of casting any spell of fifth level or lower without restrictions, and may use higher level spells sparingly._